Minyu-Zhang/systematic-review-assistant/README.md

 **Current stage:**

 - Design completed
-- Implementation of PDF processing(from PDF parsing to JSON export)
+- Primary PDF processing(from PDF parsing to JSON export) completed
 - Test v1.1 for "pdf_extraction.py" is in progress
 - Other functions(e.g., OCR/Recognition for title, keywords, etc./LLM using) is in progress